 Benefits of The Sleeve Procedure

 - The size of the stomach is smaller

 - Discharged usually 1st day after surgery

-- Return to non-physical strenuous job in 14 days
+- Return to a non-physical strenuous job in 14 days

 - The new cylindrical shaped stomach will hold enough food your body needs -2 to 3 ounces of food

-- A smaller stomach means smaller food portions which is getting back to back is normal consumption
+- A smaller stomach means smaller food portions which are getting back to normal consumption

 The Other Surgical Weight Loss Options